 If your eLearning programme is to be successful, it needs to be embraced at every level – from senior management who decide on the training budget, all the way down to the workforce who will actually take the training.

 Many Learning Management System implementations fall at the first hurdle because L&D professionals fail to provide any real engagement strategy.
-If you fail to get your workforce engaged in their own development, you cannot expect your training campaign to be a success.
+If you fail to get your workforce engaged in their own development, you cannot expect your training campaign to be a success!

-You wouldn’t sign up for a gym membership if you weren’t prepared to put in the time and effort it takes to get fit, lose weight, or build your biceps.
+Look at it another way: you wouldn’t sign up for a gym membership if you weren’t prepared to put in the time and effort it takes to get fit, lose weight, or build your biceps.

 Of course, support at every level depends on the quality of eLearning material presented.
-If the content is smart, relevant and informative, it is generally going to capture the imagination of learners.
+If the content is smart, relevant and informative, then it’s pretty likely to capture the imagination of learners.